 - GROUP (B): Business Law Group - ❖ The Student has to appear in TWO Theory Papers in LL.M.
 IVth Semester.
-Each Theory Paper will carry 100 Marks. - ❖ The Student will write a Dissertation on the topic of his choice with prior consent of his / her Supervisor.
-It will be submitted by the students latest by one month from the date of last theory paper of LL.M.
+Each Theory Paper will carry 100 Marks. - ❖ The Student will submit his / her Dissertation latest by one and half month (45days) from the date of last theory paper of LL.M.
 IVth Semester.
 The Dissertation will carry 100 Marks. - ❖ The Student will appear in Viva-voce examination in LL.M.
 IVth Semester which will carry 100 Marks.

-PAPER - I [GROUP (B)] INSURANCE LAW (Paper Code : L- 403)
+PAPER - I [GROUP (B)] INSURANCE LAW